 Making a million dollars is not easy.

-That’s why only 15 percent of people in the United States every achieve millionaire status.
+That’s why only 15 percent of people in the United States ever achieve millionaire status.
 Most people drop out or get comfortable on the path to seven figures.
 SMMs push through and never stop growing no matter what.
-When you’re committed to winning over everything else you HAVE to believe in yourself.
+When you’re committed to winning over everything else, you HAVE to believe in yourself.

 In business, you will be attacked.
 The IRS, the local agencies, past clients, unforeseen expenses, employees quitting, competition coming after you, the list goes on and on.
 If you don’t have 100 percent faith in your abilities, you can’t push through these types of barriers.
 You must adopt a never-quit mindset and believe you can do what you put your mind to.
 I personally feel that I can do anything I set my mind to.
 I have a hell of a track record of doing so.